0fbiscuit/0fbiscuit.github.io/src/content/posts/aws.md

 games:*:18906:0:99999:7:::
 ```

-I used this script to extract the label before `.c00.xyz`, base64-decode it, pray and hope to find the flag while using grep `AWS{…}` to find the flag:
+I used this script to extract the label before `.c00.xyz`, base64-decode it, pray and hope to find the flag:

 ```bash
 import re, base64